 Subscribe to MARINE's newsletter for weekly updates on events and news from around the region.
 Read past issues to see what you may have missed.

 MARINE shares career and internship opportunities in ocean and environmental science, policy, education, and communication.Go To MARINE Jobs >

-"Passport" is a MARINE project currently under development to both expand and illuminate MOUs (Memorandum of Understanding) between Monterey area institutions allowing graduate students to register for courses at different campuses in the region.View More >
+"Passport" hopes to illuminate MOUs between Monterey area institutions allowing graduate students to register for courses at different campuses in the region.View More >